Places:Start at O03689 02347, end at N94057 05566 10km W from Start Logged as completed by 1

 This is the first half of St. Kevin's Way, but walked in reverse direction.
 This pilgrim route normally starts in Hollywood and finishes at Glendalough, with Ballinagee Bridge being slightly more than half way.
 For this "reverse" hike, head South-East from Ballinagee Bridge for 270 m.
 Then take a track in South West direction known as The Gentleman's Way through a pleasant wooded area by the Kings River for 2 km to the Glenreemore Brook where there is a pedestrian bridge crossing.
 Although the scenery from there, parallel to the King's River, is very nice with views of river deltas as the river meanders, the track is entirely on a minor but quiet road for 6 km, then 2 km on the relatively busy regional road R758 (wear high viz vests!), where it turns South onto the Scalp Road, a minor quiet road, for 3.5 km.
 The Scalp Road has nice scenery to the South and West, including a spectacular gorge, Knockroe.
 It is only the final 1 km to Hollywood that is again off-road and is picturesque as it rounds Slievecorragh.
 In my opinion, too much of this half of St. Kevin's Way is on a hard surface, and the other half in the Glendalough direction is more to the liking of hikers.
 However, I wouldn't knock it.
 It will suit some people, and our party enjoyed the route.

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 3h 18m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 3h 18m + time stopped for breaks

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.